react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Previously, the status of drawer was a `boolean` (`true` | `false`) to signify the open and closed states.
 It's now a string with the values `open` and `closed`.
 This will let us implement more types of status in future.

-To match this change, the following exports have been renamed as well:
+To match this change, the following APIs have been renamed as well:

 - `getIsDrawerOpenFromState` -> `getDrawerStatusFromState`
 - `useIsDrawerOpen` -> `useDrawerStatus`
+- `openByDefault` -> `defaultStatus`

 ### Drawer no longer emits `drawerOpen` and `drawerClose` events